-We have written this guide about the FCRA and how it applies to employment related background checks to help you understand your legal obligations as an employer.
+This guide explains how the FCRA applies to employment background checks and your responsibilities as an employer.

 The Federal Trade Commission promulgates regulations under the FCRA and enforces the law’s provisions.